andydlindsay/aug22-2022-b/breakout-react-data-flow/README.md

 * props - data from outside the component
 * state - data that belongs to a component

+### Prop Drilling
+* props pass through a component that doesn't use them (eg. a prop is passed from grandparent to grandchild, but needs to go through the parent)

+### Example Data Flow
 * App - store the `products`
   * Home - props `products`
   * About